MrGiovanni/ModelsGenesis/competition/README.md

 # Models Genesis - Incorperated with nnU-Net

-By adapting Models Genesis to nnU-Net, we have so far accomplished:<br/>
+By adapting Models Genesis to nnU-Net, we (user: JLiangLab) have so far accomplished:<br/>

 &#9733; Rank # 1 in segmenting liver tumor<br/>
-&#9733; Rank # 1 in segmenting hippocampus<br/>

 In this page, we provide the pre-trained 3D nnU-Net and describe the usage of the model.
 The original idea has been presented in the following papers: